system76/docs/content/windows.md

 >**NOTE:** If you want to use full-disk encryption in Pop!_OS, this is the only option.

 For the safest experience, power off your machine, [open the case](https://support.system76.com/articles/guides), and remove the drive with Pop!_OS prior to installing Windows.
-This is not required, but it ensures Windows won't overwrite the Pop!_OS bootloader, and helps avoid accidentally overwriting Pop!_OS.
+This ensures Windows won't overwrite the Pop!_OS bootloader, and helps avoid accidentally overwriting Pop!_OS.

 ### Starting the Installer